Our powerhouse Master of Public Affairs curriculum will...

 - Enhance your written and verbal strategic communication skills.

-The program culminates with a sophisticated applied project for an actual client.
-Examples might include conducting a landscape analysis of permanent supportive housing projects in the U.S. and making recommendations to a municipal client; crafting a blueprint for how a county could address the opioid epidemic; and identifying/analyzing transportation policy options designed to reduce auto-induced air pollution in a large urban area in a Latin American country.
+The program culminates in a sophisticated applied project for an actual client.
+Examples might include conducting a landscape analysis of permanent supportive housing projects in the U.S. and making recommendations to a municipal client; crafting a blueprint for how a county could address the opioid epidemic; or identifying/analyzing transportation policy options designed to reduce auto-induced air pollution in a large urban area in a Latin American country.

 Resources and community